jyc/r8/README.md

 having no idea how to start will at least be able to start out a little further along than I did.

-It compiles with `opam install lwt cohttp` as of May 7, 2015.
+It compiles with `opam install lwt cohttp xmlm` as of August 12, 2015.
 I will try to keep it up-to-date, but I can't make any guarantees.
 Hopefully by the time it becomes out of date, there will be better documentation.

+You also need to install [ppx_sexp](https://bitbucket.org/jyc/ppx_sexp) and [sxmlm](https://bitbucket.org/jyc/sxmlm) to use the rendering methods I've included, although those can easily be excised.

 To build, use `ocamlbuild -use-ocamlfind main.native`.